-Austria's highest peak, the Grossglockner, is one of the most popular peaks among climbers.
+Austria's highest peak, the Grossglockner, is one of the most famous peaks among climbers.
 The mountain group, located not far from Ankogel and the Krimml waterfall, is one of the jewels of the Hohe Tauern National Park.
-If you have been planning to climb the Grossglockner for a long time, now you will find all the important and necessary information to make your summit attack a success!
+If you have been planning to climb the Grossglockner for a long time, now you will find all the essential information to make your summit attack successful!

 |Distance from Vienna||470 km / 5.5 hours|